Acoustic Design of Schools

 When is an acoustic assessment required?

 An acoustic assessment is advisable for all new-build and renovation projects.
-Therefore ensuring the completed classrooms are suitable for use and provide effective learning environments.
+This ensures that the completed classrooms are suitable for use and provide effective learning environments.

 A formal assessment may be a requirement under the following circumstances: